scottmckendry/canineclub/content/services/_index.md

 ---
 title: "Canine Club | Services"
-heading: "We offer a range of services for you and your dog."
-description: "We offer a range of services for you and your dog.
-From dog walking to dog training, we have you covered."
+heading: "Dog walking, done right."
+description: "Helping as many dogs as possible live their best lives."
 services_title: "Pack Walks"
-services_description: "Pack Walks are an adventure for your dog.
-1.5-3hours walks in a range of environments.
-Through rivers, bush, forest trails and city walks, we’ll do it all.
-We’re all about teaching dogs confidence in new environments and how to handle themselves in high stimulation settings.
+services_description: "Experience the thrill of Pack Walks for your canine companion, encompassing invigorating 1.5-3 hour excursions across diverse landscapes, spanning rivers, bushlands, forest trails, and urban settings.
+Our primary focus is instilling confidence in dogs in a range of environments and guiding them to make good choices during high-stimulation scenarios.

-All dogs will receive the training they are required for their walks - a mixture of obedience and leash training.
-Basic commands such as follow, sit, down, stay, and recall.
-They are taught to be calm and respectful while on walks, both on and off-lead.
+Each dog undergoes tailored training during walks, blending obedience and leash etiquette, encompassing basic commands such as follow, sit, down, stay, and recall.

-When adventuring, dogs are kept on lead for several weeks when they start out while they learn the ropes from myself and the other dogs, or if ears switch off.
-This helps set (or reset) expectations, establish a relationship with the dog, and minimises risk of the dog taking off.

-Pack sizes are limited to allow time to work with each dog as needed, and dogs are added in order of best fit and suitability.
-New dogs are introduced slowly to give them time to find their place - much like first days at a new school.
-Some take longer than others, and some are better suited moved to a different group, and that's OK.
-Ultimately it's about what suits both the dog and the pack.

-Currently servicing Rolleston, West Melton & surrounds.
-If you’re not sure if your area is covered, get in touch!

-How do we get started?

-A free meet and greet gives me a chance to introduce myself and explain what pack walks are all about.
-During this time I’ll also be able to find out more about your dog and what makes them tick, and suss out if they’ll be a good fit.

-If we’re both happy, we can then progress during the same session to an offsite assessment.
-This assessment gives me a chance to introduce your dog to the car, work your dog at a local park or quiet area, see what they do/don’t already know and introduce some leash work.

-Before a dog can then join a pack, they’ll require at minimum 2 solo walks with me and my lead dog.
-The solo walk will be approx 45 minutes and $50.
-This gives me a chance to really establish a relationship with your dog, show them what I require from them and for them to be able to get a taste of pack walk life before introducing them into a pack.

-Pack Walk Prices
+We prioristise fostering a calm and respectful demeanor on and off-leash during outings.
+Initially, dogs are kept on leash for several weeks to learn our routine, build a relationship with both myself and fellow pack members, foster clear expectations, gain respect and trust, and eliminate flight risks.
+Pack sizes are deliberately limited to ensure individual attention, with new dogs integrated based on compatibility and suitability.
+Currently serving Rolleston, West Melton, and adjacent areas; for inquiries regarding coverage, please reach out.

+Ready to embark on this journey?
+A complimentary meet-and-greet initiates our interaction, offering insights into Pack Walks and facilitating an understanding of your dog's temperament and preferences to ensure a harmonious fit.
+Next, an offsite assessment session acquaints your dog with car travel, allows me to assess existing skills, and introduces leash training in a controlled environment.
+Prior to pack integration, dogs undergo a minimum of two solo walks alongside myself and my lead dog, each lasting approximately 45 minutes at a rate of $50 per session.
+This foundational step establishes a relationship, familiarises dogs with expectations, and provides a glimpse into the pack walk experience.

-Pack Walks are $45 per walk, and must require a weekly commitment.
+Pack Walks are priced at $45 per session, requiring a weekly commitment.

-If your dog cannot make their regular day for any reason please give me as much notice as possible.
-Any cancellations on the morning of your walk will require full payment to be made.
-Exceptions apply. "
+Cancellation Policy:

+We understand that unforeseen circumstances may arise, necessitating the cancellation of scheduled dog walks.
+To ensure the smooth operation of our services and to accommodate the needs of all our clients, we have implemented the following cancellation policy:

+1. Notice Requirement: Clients are kindly requested to provide at least 24 hours' notice before the scheduled walk if they need to cancel or reschedule.

+2. Cancellations on the Morning of the Walk: Walks cancelled on the morning of the scheduled walk will incur the full payment, except in cases of documented dog injury or other emergency situations.

+3. Exceptions: We recognize that emergencies can occur, and exceptions to the cancellation policy will be made in cases of documented dog injury or other unforeseen emergencies.
+Clients are encouraged to notify us as soon as possible in such circumstances.

+By engaging our services, clients agree to adhere to the terms of this cancellation policy.
+Your cooperation in providing timely notice of cancellations is greatly appreciated and helps us maintain the quality and reliability of our dog walking services.
+Thank you for your understanding."

 ---